 Unprotected anal sex carries with it an additional risk because the man is usually also infected with naturally occurring bacteria (coliforms) that do not belong in the urethra or male genitalia.
-Escherichia Coli (E.Coli) is such bacteria.
+Escherichia Coli (E.Coli) is such a bacteria.

 Anal sex also contributes to the reason (along with the caustic nature of semen) why colon cancer and prostate cancer, is significantly higher in individuals who engage in unprotected anal sex.
 Condoms were never approved for anal sex.

 A doctor may test for several STD diseases (as well as penile cancer) when he sees the penis swollen several times its natural size.
-Syphilis, HPV and Yeast/Candida can also cause painful swelling and inflammation of the penis.
+Syphilis, HPV, and Yeast/Candida can also cause painful swelling and inflammation of the penis.

 Balanitis can mean a trip to the emergency room because the man cannot urinate.
 Although the man sees a pus-laden discharge coming from the penis, he is not able to empty his bladder due to the swelling of the urethra.

 It is usually VERY PAINFUL to try to insert a Foley catheter to empty the bladder and insert a swab to get a sample of the discharge.
-However, it must be done because the condition is life threatening at this point.
+However, it must be done because the condition is life-threatening at this point.

 Being Uncircumcised Increases the Chances of Developing Balanitis Because The Foreskin Harbors Bacteria and Lacks Aeration.

 Special Care Must Be Given to The Uncircumcised Penis!
 Phimosis can also happen, which is the inability to retract the foreskin.
-The ability to urinate, a potentially life threatening situation, is blocked.
+The ability to urinate, a potentially life-threatening situation, is blocked.

-Antibiotics are usually prescribed, as well as follow up visits to make sure the antibiotic is working.
+Antibiotics are usually prescribed, as well as follow-up visits to make sure the antibiotic is working.